jruels/docker-fun/labs/05-networking/05_networking_lab1.md

 Unlike the container using the network none, this container is able to successfully access the Internet through the docker bridge and the docker host’s network.

 3.
 Run the following command to create a container using the docker bridge, this container will automatically delete itself after it ping www.google.com twice.
-This demonstrates that the container leverages the docker host’s _etc_resolv.conf.
+This demonstrates that the container leverages the docker host’s /etc/resolv.conf.

 `docker run --rm --net bridge alpine:latest ping -w 2 www.google.com`